Our secret? Fabric of course!

 At vintage we think about all the costs.
-We track our environmental footprint by adding up the kilograms of co2 emitted, liters of water we use and kilograms of waste generated.
+We do our best to track our environmental footprint by adding up the kilograms of co2 emitted, liters of water we use and kilograms of waste generated.
 Then we calculate how vintage’s products help reduce these impacts compared with other fashion brands.
-We are transparent, so we share this information on every product page of our website and tell you exactly what is the impact from each garment on the environment.
-This way we can create more solutions to reduce the negative impact of fashion on the environment and you can see the real cost of fashion and make empowered choices.
+We are transparent, so we share this information on every product page of our website and tell you the estimated impact from each garment on the environment.
+This way you can see the real cost of fashion and make empowered choices.

 How it works